Jimmyyyy/Journal/README.md

 5/8/17

 My group is thinking of what parts of the actual game to implement into our own.
 For example, the actual game shows a plane moving from one country to another when the disease is on the plane.
 We have decided to use that for our game as well.
+Tracey and Wendy will be working on spreading the disease while Joseph and me will be working on cure.
+Ivan is working on gui and looks.